 Advice for Getting Your Own Tattoo

 For people of color looking to get tattooed, Layne understands how challenging it is to find an artist you trust.
-But, she offers this bit of advice for Black and Brown people wanting to get inked.
-“Make sure that you find an artist that has a style that you already like.
+But she does offer this bit of advice for Black and Brown people wanting to get inked: “Make sure that you find an artist that has a style that you already like.
 You don't have to like everything on their page, but for the most part you should like everything that they do and they should also have different skin tones on their page.’'

 Black Queens Tattoo

 Done by Atlanta-based tattoo artist Danger Dave, this black ink leg tattoo pays tribute to Black female athletes Laila Ali and Serena Williams.
 If you scroll through Dave’s Instagram, you’ll see that he mainly uses black ink in his work.
 His portfolio includes a lot of portraits, tribal pieces, and tributes to Black icons including Madam C.J.
 Walker, Muhammad Ali, and Maya Angelou.

 Loaded with colors ranging from orange to green, this vibrant tattoo is a beautiful example of color on brown skin.
 This floral tattoo adorned with Monarch butterflies was done by celebrity tattoo artist Miryam Lumpini, who has worked with stars including Keke Palmer (pictured here), Jhené Aiko, Swae Lee, and Kehlani.

 This blue and purple watercolor tattoo features beautiful paintbrush-like strokes.
 And it was done by none other than Amanda Wachob, who is credited as the pioneer of the watercolor tattoo trend.